-If any event types in Event Monitoring are set to NO, control functions such as Drill, System Reset, and Signal Silence are disabled.
-However, Acknowledge functions are dependent on the panel's Local Control settings (Refer to Section 5.5.3, "Panel Settings", on page 81).
+If any event types in Event Monitoring are set to NO, control functions such as Drill (Alarm Signal for Canadian applications), System Reset, and Signal Silence are disabled.
+However, Acknowledge functions are dependent on the panel's Local Control settings (Refer to Section 5.5.3, "Panel Settings", on page 68).
 The following table shows Acknowledge function operation with any event type set to NO in Event Monitoring.